tpm-rs/governance/project-docs/CHARTER.md

 ## 2. Mission

-The TPM-RS Project exists to organize and manage a set of related, Open-Source repositories ("Repos") sponsored by the Trusted Computing Group (TCG) and created by TCG Promoter & Contributor Members.
+The TPM-RS Project exists to organize and manage a set of related, Open-Source repositories ("Repos") sponsored by the [Trusted Computing Group] (TCG) and created by TCG Promoter & Contributor Members.

 The Mission of the TPM-RS Project is to support the development of TPM-related firmware and tools primarily using the Rust language.
-This preference for the Rust langauge is based on its memory-safety properties, but our Mission does not preclude the use of other languages for any use the Steering Committee or Repo Maintainers may from time-to-time approve.
+This preference for the Rust language is based on its memory-safety properties, but our Mission does not preclude the use of other languages for any use the Steering Committee or Repo Maintainers may from time-to-time approve.